 Safety and Red Flags

 Liposuction is one of the more physically demanding cosmetic procedures.
-It's real surgery with real risks.
-In Japan, the complication rate is low at reputable clinics, but it's not zero.
+Unlike Botox or fillers, it's real surgery with general or twilight anesthesia, significant fluid shifts, and serious potential complications.
+In Japan, the complication rate at reputable clinics is low, but it is not zero — and the risks are ones foreign patients should understand before boarding a flight.

 Questions to ask your surgeon: